-Things to do in Charleston in May (2019)
+Things to Do in Charleston in May (2020)

-This post covers the best things to do in Charleston in May and has been updated for 2019.
-It includes a top 10 list, nighttime activities, free and family-friendly things to do and activities, update for 2020.
+This post covers the best things to do in Charleston in May including nighttime, free, as well as family-friendly things to do and activities, update for 2020.

 Be sure to check out our master post, Things to Do in Charleston for even more ideas.

 - Free Things to Do